Blog

 Membership Fee 330 yen per person (valid for 1 year)

 Within walking distance of Tenjin Station.
-At approximately 1,400 yen per hour, it's significantly cheaper than major Tokyo chains (2,000-3,000 yen).
-The spacious 18-tatami room allows large ensembles to practice comfortably.
+At approximately 1,400 yen per hour, rates are significantly cheaper than Tokyo's major chains (2,000-3,000 yen).
+With an 18-tatami large room, even large ensembles can practice comfortably.

 MRT Music Studio